 This Policy establishes the standards, processes and accountability structure to identify, assess, prioritize and manage key risk exposures across Solid Group Inc. and its Subsidiaries ("The Group").
-It will enable the Board, executives and managers at all levels to systematically evaluate implications of decisions and actions to the highest priority goals and objectives, and effectively manage a broad array of risks in an informed and strategic manner to within risk appetite and acceptable risk tolerance level.
+It will enable the executive and managers at all levels to systematically evaluate implications of decisions and actions to the highest priority goals and objectives, and effectively manage a broad array of risks in an informed and strategic manner to within an acceptable tolerance level.